-Note1: The user can always lower the priority level by writing a new value into SR. The Interrupt Service Routine must clear the interrupt flag bits in the IFSx register before lowering the processor interrupt priority, in order to avoid recursive interrupts.

-2: The IPL3 bit (CORCON<3>) is always clear when interrupts are being processed.
+- Note 1: The user can always lower the priority level by writing a new value into SR. The Interrupt Service Routine must clear the interrupt flag bits in the IFSx register before lowering the processor interrupt priority in order to avoid recursive interrupts. - 2: The IPL3 bit (CORCON<3>) is always clear when interrupts are being processed.
 It is set only during execution of traps.

-The RETFIE (Return from Interrupt) instruction will unstack the program counter and STATUS registers to return the processor to its state prior to the interrupt sequence.
+The RETFIE (return from interrupt) instruction will unstack the program counter and STATUS registers to return the processor to its state prior to the interrupt sequence.

-5.5 Alternate Vector Table
+5.5 Alternate Interrupt Vector Table

-In Program Memory, the Interrupt Vector Table (IVT) is followed by the Alternate Interrupt Vector Table (AIVT), as shown in Figure 5-1.
-Access to the Alternate Vector Table is provided by the ALTIVT bit in the INTCON2 register.
-If the ALTIVT bit is set, all interrupt and exception processes use the alternate vectors instead of the default vectors.
-The alternate vectors are organized the same as the default vectors.
-The AIVT supports emulation and debugging efforts by providing a means to switch between an application and a support environment without requiring the interrupt vectors to be reprogrammed.
+In program memory, the Interrupt Vector Table (IVT) is followed by the Alternate Interrupt Vector Table (AIVT), as shown in Figure 5-1.
+Access to the Alternate Interrupt Vector Table is provided by the ALTIVT bit in the INTCON2 register.
+If the ALTIVT bit is set, all interrupt and exception processes will use the alternate vectors instead of the default vectors.
+The alternate vectors are organized in the same manner as the default vectors.
+The AIVT supports emulation and debugging efforts by providing a means to switch between an application and a support environment, without requiring the interrupt vectors to be reprogrammed.
 This feature also enables switching between applications for evaluation of different software algorithms at run time.